138paulmiller/SheepDa/README.md

 ### TODO:
-	* Add Tuple Primitives
+	- [] FILE I/O applications to set where to print
-	* Tuple/List construction applications Cons and Car
+	- [] List construction applications Cons and Car
-	* Add Map and Reduce applications of Tuples
+	- [] Add Map and Reduce applications of Lists to enable Table like
-	* Create include file application to load file evaluations into bindings
+	- [] Create include file application to load file evaluations into bindings
-	* FILE I/O print applications